Shopify/statsd-instrument/README.md

 #### StatsD.service_check

-An event is a (title, text) tuple that can be used to correlate metrics with something that occured within the system.
+An event is a (check_name, status) tuple that can be used to monitor the status of services your application depends on.
-This is a good fit for instance to correlate response time variation with a deploy of the new code.

 ```ruby
 StatsD.service_check('shipit.redis_connection', 'ok')